 The presence, in person or by proxy, of holders of Common Stock entitled to cast a majority of all the votes entitled to be cast at the Annual Meeting shall constitute a quorum.
-The disposition of business scheduled to come before the Annual Meeting, assuming a quorum is present, will require the following affirmative votes: (i) for the election of a director, a plurality of all the votes cast in the election of the ratification of the appointment of our independent registered public accounting firm, a majority of all the votes present at the Annual Meeting; (ii) for the ratification of the appointment of our independent registered public accounting firm, a majority of all the votes presented at the Annual Meeting; (iii) for the ore company is a Maryland corporation by the merger of the Company into a newly formed, wholly-owned subsidiary of the Company incorporated in Maryland, a majority of the outstanding shares of our Common Stock entitled to vote; (iv) for the advisory resolution on the compensation of the Company's named executive officers, a majority of all the votes present or represented at the Annual Meeting.
+The disposition of business scheduled to come before the Annual Meeting, assuming a quorum is present, will require the following affirmative votes: (i) for the election of a director, a plurality of all the votes cast in the election of directors at the Annual Meeting; (ii) for the ratification of the appointment of our independent registered public accounting firm, a majority of all the votes present or represented at the Annual Meeting; (iii) for the advisory proposal to reincorporate the Company as a Maryland, a majority of the outstanding shares of our Common Stock entitled to vote; (iv) for the advisory resolution on the compensation of the Company's named executive officers, a majority of all the votes present or represented at the Annual Meeting; and (v) for the advisory proposal to determine the frequency of holding future stockholder advisory votes on the compensation of the Votes present or represented at the Annual Meeting.
 Generally, approval of matters presented to our stockholders require a majority of the votes present or represented at the Annual Meeting.
+However, because the vote to determine the frequency of holding future stockholders require a majority of the votes present or represented at the Annual Meeting.
 Generally, approval of matters presented to our stockholders require a majority of the votes present or represented at the Annual Meeting.
-Generally, approval of matters presented to our stockholders require a majority of the votes present or represented at the Annual Meeting, the option receive a majority of votes on executive compensation is advisory and non-binding, if none of the frequency of holding future stockholders.
-However, because the vote to determine the frequency, the option receiving the greatest number of votes will be considered the frequency recommended by the Company's stockholders.
+However, because the vote to determine the frequency of holding future stockholders advisory and non-binding, if none of the frequency options receive a majority of the votes will be considered the frequency recommended by the Company's stockholders.